Sound Environmental Stewardship For Our Waterways and Resources

 Seven Kings Holdings, Inc. , and its principals Raymond Graziotto and JC Solomon II, is a private real estate development and management firm recognized for their reputation for creating, acquiring, holding and managing lifestyle, resort, commercial, office and marina communities nationally and in the Southeast.
 Principals of the Jupiter-based Seven Kings Holdings, Inc. have more than three decades of experience in real estate development and sales; hospitality development and management and operation; and the development and operation of marinas and luxury residential multi-family development.

 Seven Kings Holdings, Inc. developed a 180 million dollar marina and luxury condominium development in Riviera Beach, Florida with Boca Developers and the Swerdlow Group, all recognized leaders in South Florida real estate development.
-In addition, Seven Kings Holdings, inc. has a specialty in marina development, acquisition and management and is actively in the process of branding their marina properties and offerings.
+In addition, Seven Kings Holdings, inc. has a specialty in marina development, acquisition and management.